-The samples of one hundred could not be regarded as representative, the maximum and minimum data differing as much as thirty-five per cent from the median.
-Random samples of two hundred were then compiled, with a better but still unsatisfactory result. maximum-minimum deviations were still sixteen per cent.
-The next step - bringing the samples up to four hundred - brought a statistically satisfactory result: maximum and minimum data deviated no more than eight per cent from the median.
+The samples of one hundred could not be regarded is representative, the maximum and minimum data differing as mach as thirty-five per cent from the median.
+Random samples of two hundred were then compiled, with a better but still unsatisfactory result.
+The maximum-minimal deviations were still" sixteen per cent.
+The next stop bringing the samples up to four-hundred brought a statistically satisfactory result: maximum and minimum data deviated no more than eight per cent from the median.